cancel icon

 What is back pain (and what isn't)?

-Back pain comes in many shapes and sizes.
-Some of it is sharp and sudden; some builds up slowly.
-Some stay in one spot; some travel down your leg.
-The good news is that most back pain is not caused by a serious injury or disease, it’s often related to how you move, sit, lift, and manage the stress and strain of everyday life.
+The good news is that most back pain is not caused by a serious injury or disease, it is often related to how you move, sit, lift, and manage the stress and strain of everyday life.

-When you have back pain, you might worry that something is “damaged” or that you need surgery.
+When you have back pain, you might worry that something is damaged or that you need surgery.
 But many people experience back pain from simple mechanical issues: tight muscles, joints that have stiffened up, or nerves that have become more sensitive.
-These usually respond very well to movement, activity, and sensible self-care.
-Your GP or specialist can help you work out what’s happening and rule out anything that needs specialist attention.

 Common causes: why it happens